wheelstransit/hongkong-community-gtfs/README.md

 ### 3. [hkbus/hk-bus-crawling](https://github.com/hkbus/hk-bus-crawling)

-A quite large portion of the code was taken indirectly from `hkbus/hk-bus-crawling`.
+A quite large portion of the code was taken indirectly from `hkbus/hk-bus-crawling` and the waypoint part of it.

 ### 4. [HK-Bus-ETA/hk-bus-time-between-stops](https://github.com/HK-Bus-ETA/hk-bus-time-between-stops)